chuckcoughlin/bert/docs/testplan.md

 between different parts of the robot.

 * ![gray](/images/ball_gray.png) ``Forward Kinematics`` - Query the robot to determine its understanding of the location of its joints or appendages.
-The result contains distances (~m) in three dimensions of target to the origin which is the center of the pelvis.
+The result consists of distances (~m) in three dimensions of target to the origin which is the center of the pelvis.
 ```
     where is your left hand